Emil Kraepelin: Education and career

-In 1903, Kraepelin moved to Munich to become Professor of Clinical Psychiatry at the University of Munich.
+In 1903, Kraepelin moved to Munich to become Professor of Clinical Psychiatry at the Ludwig-Maximilians-Universität München.
 In 1908, he was elected a member of the Royal Swedish Academy of Sciences.
 In 1912, at the request of the DVP (Deutscher Verein für Psychiatrie; German Association for Psychiatry), of which he was the head from 1906 to 1920, he began plans to establish a centre for research.
 Following a large donation from the Jewish German-American banker James Loeb, who had at one time been a patient, and promises of support from "patrons of science", the German Institute for Psychiatric Research was founded in 1917 in Munich.
 Initially housed in existing hospital buildings, it was maintained by further donations from Loeb and his relatives.
 In 1924 it came under the auspices of the Kaiser Wilhelm Society for the Advancement of Science.
 The German-American Rockefeller family's Rockefeller Foundation made a large donation enabling the development of a new dedicated building for the institute along Kraepelin's guidelines, which was officially opened in 1928.

 Kraepelin spoke out against the barbarous treatment that was prevalent in the psychiatric asylums of the time, and crusaded against alcohol, capital punishment and the imprisonment rather than treatment of the insane.
 For the sedation of agitated patients, Kraepelin recommended potassium bromide.
 He rejected psychoanalytical theories that posited innate or early sexuality as the cause of mental illness, and he rejected philosophical speculation as unscientific.
 He focused on collecting clinical data and was particularly interested in neuropathology (e.g., diseased tissue).

 He also firmly rejected the assumption of natural difference in relation to homosexuality, which he regarded as a vice caused by masturbation.
 In 1918 he called for "educational discipline": severe punishments for the crime of 'corruption' (seduction), applicable to any act related to sexual gratification.
 This extended the anti-gay policy of the time, which only punished sexual intercourse between men.
 These ideas eventually went on to lend legitimacy to Nazi policies that persecuted gay men, allowing the Nazi party to do so under the guise of conforming to scientific opinions.
 His work legitimized the persecution and inhumane treatment of gay people in Nazi Germany.

 In the later period of his career, as a convinced champion of social Darwinism, he actively promoted a policy and research agenda in racial hygiene and eugenics.
 Kraepelin retired from teaching at the age of 66, spending his remaining years establishing the institute.
 The ninth and final edition of his Textbook was published in 1927, shortly after his death.
 It comprised four volumes and was ten times larger than the first edition of 1883.
 In the last years of his life, Kraepelin was preoccupied with Buddhist teachings and was planning to visit Buddhist shrines at the time of his death, according to his daughter, Antonie Schmidt-Kraepelin.